Skip to main content

 • Once that's clear, you should rank the needs of your different users to identify your key priorities for your HR software power users, managers, and employees, to ensure they're all met.

 • What is your budget?
 To evaluate cost, do a headcount of your existing workforce, plus your projections for the next 5 to 10 years.
-Since most HR software charges a monthly fee per employee, this will help you estimate your monthly costs proactively.
+Since most HR software charges a monthly fee per employee, this will help you estimate your monthly costs and potential ROI.

 • Do you require specific software integrations?
 Clarify whether your new HR software will replace existing tools, or need to integrate with them.
 Depending on the type of HR software you're looking for, some key integrations to watch for include accounting, time-tracking, and payroll software systems, plus any internal communication tools you already use.